Today we are going to look at the Synology NAS setup process on DSM 7!

 2. Select Use manual configuration and enter the IP Address you’d like to use.
 The subnet mask, gateway, and DNS server can all stay as default (since they were pulled from DHCP).
 Select OK.
 Your network settings will apply and your DSM session will refresh with your new IP address.

-NOTE: A lot of Synology NAS’s have multiple ethernet ports.
-If you’ve plugged in more than one ethernet cable, you’ll need to set distinct IP addresses for each LAN interface.
+NOTE: A lot of NAS’s have multiple ethernet ports.
+If you’ve plugged in more than one ethernet cable, you’ll need to set distinct static IP address for each LAN interface.

 Most people buy and setup a Synology NAS intending to create network folders for various reasons.
 To create a shared folder in DSM, you need to first create a storage pool and volume.
 After that’s done, you can create as many shared folders as you’d like!